 An AGM is the Annual General Meeting.
-It is where the Board of Trustees present all the business of the Student’s Association to its members for the previous year and reflects on progress towards the strategic aims of the association.
+It is where the Board of Trustees presents all the business of the Student’s Association to its members for the previous year and reflects on progress towards the aims of the association.

-The Board of Trustees is made up of student and non-student trustees.
-This includes the President and Vice President of the Students' Association, two external trustees who come from outside the University and four student trustees.
+The Board of Trustees is made up of student and non-student members.
+Typically, it includes the President and Vice President of the Students Association, two external Trustees who come from outside the university and four student members.
 This makes the Board of Trustees 75% students.
 Our board of trustees must have a 50:50 gender balance.

-The Board of Trustees have overall legal responsibility for the Association, ensuring that it is operating within the governance of our constitution and oversees the main strategic and operational functions of the association; this includes staff, budgets and continuity through transitions of elected representatives.
+The Board of Trustees ensures that the Student Association operates within the governance of our constitution and oversees the main operational functions of the association; this includes staff, budgets and continuity through transitions of elected representatives.
 The trustees go through all business in the AGM and make sure that the Students Association stands up to its charitable aims and obligations.
-For more information about what trustees do please visit oscr.org.uk

 Trustees go over the minutes from the previous AGM, making sure members are satisfied with what has been recorded.
 Those in attendance may also ask about outcomes of plans in the minutes for example “The minutes state that this should be fixed by March, has that been done?”.

 The Trustees go over what they’ve done over the past year.
 What they’ve achieved, what they’ve been part of and what they planned to do.